 The city of Hong Kong creates an excellent first impression on its visitors with its magnificent skyscraper, innumerable shopping malls, and an unlimited number of sightseeing choices.
 There is little wonder why Hong Kong is one of the planet’s most popular travel destinations.
+Enjoy staying in famous hotels and green hotels.
 Explore the small but charming fishing villages nearby or satisfy your gastronomical inclinations by visiting one of the many gourmet restaurants.
 One of the most prominent financial and business hubs in Asia, as well as, in the entire world, this cosmopolitan city is also known for its sophisticated cocktail bars.
 As there are so many skyscrapers and important buildings in the city, it can be really difficult to shortlist the ones you want to visit.
 Check out the following 10 famous buildings in Hong Kong, which you should definitely visit while in the city.

 1. The Center